risk-first/website/menagerie/Coordination-Risk.md

 #### ZooKeeper

-First, [ZooKeeper](https://zookeeper.apache.org) is an Open-Source datastore, which is used a lot for coordinating a [cluster, and storing things like configuration information across the distributed system.
+First, [ZooKeeper](https://zookeeper.apache.org) is an Open-Source datastore, which is used a lot for coordinating a distributed systems, and storing things like configuration information across them.
 If the configuration of a distributed system gets changed, it's important that _all of the agents in the system know about it_, otherwise... disaster.

 This _seems_ trivial, but it quickly gets out-of-hand:  what happens if only some of the agents receive the new information?
 What happens if a datacentre gets disconnected while the update is happening?
 There are lots of edge-cases.